gridbugs/gridbugs.org/_posts/2020-06-16-roguelike-tutorial2020-part1.md

 This part will take you from printing "Hello, World!" to opening a window, drawing a '@' symbol (representing the player character) and moving the player around with the arrow keys.

+By the end of this part, the game will look like this:

+{% image screenshot.png %}

 <!--more-->

 This part is loosely based on [this part](http://rogueliketutorials.com/tutorials/tcod/part-1/) of the